The Power of Greedy for Online Minimum Cost Matching on the Line

-To derive our upper bound results, we first show a \emph{hybrid lemma} that upper bounds, for any algorithm $\A$ that satisfies some fairly general properties, the difference $cost(\H_\A^{m-1}) - cost(\H_\A^{m})$ (i.e., between the total costs incurred by $\H_\A^{m-1}$ and $\H_\A^{m}$) as a function of the cost incurred by $\A$ to match the $m^{th}$ request.
-This hybrid algorithm idea is similar to the path-coupling idea from \cite{bubley1997path} and was also used in~\cite{GuptaL12} to show a $O(\log(n))$ upper bound on the competitive ratio of a randomized greedy algorithm for online matching, but with three main differences.
-The first is that their hybrid algorithm is used to analyze a randomized algorithm on a deterministic instance (instead of a deterministic algorithm on a randomized instance), and in their hybrid algorithm uses an optimal offline algorithm $\A$, which we cannot use because we need to exploit the randomness of the instance, so we instead use existing online algorithms.
+To derive our upper bound results, we first show a \emph{hybrid lemma} that upper bounds, for any algorithm $\A$ that satisfies some fairly general properties, the difference $\mathbb{E}[cost(\H_\A^{m-1}) - cost(\H_\A^{m})]$ (i.e., between the expected total costs incurred by $\H_\A^{m-1}$ and $\H_\A^{m}$) as a function of the cost incurred by $\A$ to match the $m^{th}$ request.
+This hybrid algorithm idea was also used in~\cite{GuptaL12} to show a $O(\log(n))$ upper bound on the competitive ratio of a randomized greedy algorithm for online matching, but with three main differences.
+The first is that their hybrid algorithm is used to analyze a randomized algorithm on a deterministic instance (instead of a deterministic algorithm on a randomized instance).
+The second is that their hybrid algorithm uses an optimal offline algorithm $\A$, which we cannot use because we need to exploit the randomness of the instance, so we instead use existing online algorithms.
 The third is that our bound on $\mathbb{E}[cost(\H_\A^{m-1}) - cost(\H_\A^{m})]$ is tighter, which was a necessary improvement to obtain a constant competitive ratio in the fully random model.